Raimel Tapia Player Props: Brewers vs. Cubs

-The Milwaukee Brewers, including Raimel Tapia and his .478 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter Justin Steele and the Chicago Cubs at American Family Field, Wednesday at 8:10 PM ET.
+The Milwaukee Brewers, including Raimel Tapia and his .478 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starter Marcus Stroman and the Chicago Cubs at American Family Field, Thursday at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Cubs.
+In his previous game he had a one-hit performance (1-for-3) against the Cubs.

 Raimel Tapia Game Info & Props vs. the Cubs